Agalsidase beta (Intravenous)

 The presence of other medical problems may affect the use of agalsidase beta.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Heart problems—May be at a higher risk of severe complications from infusion reaction.
+- Heart problems—Use with caution.
+May be at a higher risk of severe complications from infusion reaction.

-It is important that your doctor monitor your progress while you are receiving agalsidase beta to make sure that the medicine is working properly.
+It is very important that your doctor check your or your child's progress closely while you are receiving agalsidase beta to make sure that it is working properly.
+Blood tests may be needed to check for unwanted effects.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.